kearnsw/question-type-classification/README.md

 # question-type-classification
-Placeholder for AMIA Submission (pending review)
+Placeholder for code, models, and data associated with our AMIA Submission (pending review).